-Hotel B in Lima’s bohemian Barranco district is our new favorite hotel in Peru’s eclectic capital.
-Given a choice, if we are spending any significant amount of time in Lima, we see no reason to stay anywhere else.
+Hotel B in Lima’s bohemian Barranco district is one of our favorite hotels in Peru’s eclectic capital of Lima.
+To experience the best Peru tours, we see no reason to stay anywhere else.

 There are other five-star luxury hotels in Lima worth mentioning.
 They have ocean views, perfect rooms, and undeniable service.
 But part of our job at Global Basecamps is to not just put you in a perfect (if forgettable) hotel, but to leave you wowed by your hotel.
 A true “Best of Basecamps” property is more than a perfect review on a website.
 There are hotels in the world’s biggest cities that feel like they’ve been there forever.
 Their sense of history compliments their pristine reputation and A-level service.
 Hotel B has this sense of history, which is confusing because it’s literally Lima’s newest hotel.
 (As of Summer 2013)